NHS FUNDED FOOTWEAR

-This is a choice you need to make.
 By visiting the workshop we can ensure the measuring and fitting of your footwear is made to our standards.
-It is the main reason our footwear works well for our clients.

 If you prefer that your hospital does the measuring and fitting, we will still work with them to provide the best service we can.

 Do I have to pay for a consultation ?